 - Filename of the corresponding document

 It’s important that you give careful consideration as to what metadata you want to capture for your contracts before you start building your repository up in earnest.
-Otherwise it can lead to having to go back over records and add in new fields, which can become tedious.

 At Gatekeeper, we’ve got a huge amount of experience helping our customers move their historic contracts onto our platform.
 Our Implementation Team support all new customers through their initial period and provide guidance on how to structure the data and the most efficient process for getting it uploaded.